March 30, 2020

 How mass trauma affects alcohol use

 The coronavirus (COVID-19) global pandemic has radically changed daily life for most Australians, creating mass uncertainty about the future.

 While anxiety and even panic are normal human responses to crisis, managing those emotions – especially when we’re in crisis – can be a serious challenge.

-This is a traumatic time for Australia and the world as leadership and individual citizens struggle to cope with the reality of the virus and what it means for our lives.
+This continues to be a traumatic time for Australia and the world, as leadership and individual citizens struggle to cope with the reality of the ongoing virus and what it means for our lives.

 If we look at how people have reacted to other events of mass trauma, those past experiences should serve as a warning to us that we need to be careful about the coping strategies we use to manage the current adversity.